-Did State conduct or participate in pipeline safety training session or seminar in Past 3 Info Only Info Only Years?
+10 Did State conduct or participate in pipeline safety training session or seminar in Past 3 Info Only Info Only Years?
 Chapter 8.5 Info Only = No Points

 The last seminar was conducted in Cooperstown, NY on September 16-20, 2019.
 The seminar was both a gas and hazardous liquid program.
+The next schedule seminar is scheduled the first week of October, 2022 at the same location.

-Has state confirmed transmission operators have submitted information into NPMS database along with changes made after original submission?
+Has state confirmed transmission operators have submitted information into NPMS Info Only Info Only database along with changes made after original submission?